vitaly-t/spex/docs/concept/batch.md

 #### Examples

-Let's start with a positive example, and throw in a few combinations of [mixed values]:
+Let's start with a positive example, and throw in a few combinations of [mixed values].

 ```javascript
 var spex = require('spex')(Promise);